aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

 Read the documentation on [map markers][map-markers] before continuing.

-To accomplish the goal of adding and removing markers appropriately, write the following helper methods.
+To accomplish the goal of adding and removing markers appropriately, write the following helper methods:

 * `_benchesToAdd()`: returns an array of benches that are in the state, but not already on the map.